SAP-samples/btp-extension-s4-material-availability/README.md

 ## Requirements
 The required systems and components are:

-- SAP S/4HANA Public Cloud or On-Premise (CAL).
+- SAP S/4HANA Public Cloud or On-Premise (2020 FPS02 or higher, as available through CAL).
 - SAP BTP account

 Entitlements/Quota required in your SAP Business Technology Platform Account: